Local priest retires after 53 years of serving community

-People’s love for Father Joseph Rudjak was evident as they formed a never-ending line at Ciminero’s Banquet Center to wish him well in his retirement.
+People’s love for Father Joseph Rudjak was evident as they formed a never-ending line at Ciminero’s Banquet Centre to wish him well in his retirement.

 “All of the people here, [he] touched the hearts of many, many people through his years in priestly ministry.
 It’s an example of what it means to be a good shepherd,” said the Rev. Thomas Cebula.